House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Similarities & Differences

 The splitting axe and splitting maul share only a few differences between them.
-The axe is smaller and easier to handle for a longer period of time.
+The axe is smaller and easier to handle for a longer period.
 The maul, on the other hand, is heavier and requires more strength to swing.
-Each will split your wood, but the time and effort to do so will vary depending on the tool you choose.
+Each will split your wood, but the time and effort will vary depending on the tool you choose.

 The determining factor for which tool to use may be decided by the task you are undertaking.
-A few simple rounds to split can easily be handled with a splitting maul, whereas, compiling that stockpile of split rounds may be better suited for the lighter, easier to handle splitting axe.
+A few simple rounds to split can easily be handled with a splitting maul, but cutting a stockpile of split rounds may be better suited for the lighter, easier-to-handle splitting axe.

 Which Should You Choose?